Vehicle registration plates of South Australia: General issue

 No general issue SA registration plates (other than government) are issued with the letter Q anywhere in the combination.
 The only exception is the series VPQ-nnn and WSQ-nnn – both of which were the first set issued by a new manufacturer.

 In 1980, a poll was conducted by the Government of South Australia to come up with a slogan.
 "SA - Centre of it All" was the most popular, but the government decided to go with :SA - The Festival State" for the Adelaide Festival.

 Between 1981 and October 2008, all general issue SA plates contained the "SA – The Festival State".
 Between 1997 and October 2008, other slogans were available for an additional fee, including: South Australia – Gateway to the Outback; South Australia – The Defence State; South Australia – The Wine State; South Australia – the Creative State; South Australia – The Rose State; and South Australia – The Electronics State.
 All slogan plates are discontinued, as at October 2008.

 It is also possible to obtain a wide variety of vanity plates that feature full-colour illustrations and customised logos or slogans.

 Skipped combinations

 aaa-nnn series: AAA-QZZ (All except AMB), RAQ, RBQ up to XTQ (All except VPQ and WSQ), RQA-RQZ, SQA-SQZ, UIA-UIZ, VDA-VDZ, VIA-VIZ, VZA-VZZ, WOG, WOP, XUN(300-999), XUO-XZZ, YAQ, YBQ up to YHQ, YIM-YXZ (All except YKA-000 to YKA-799), YYQ, YZQ, ZAA-ZZZ.

-S-nnn-aaa series: AAQ, ABQ up to DGQ, ARA-ARZ, CIA-CIZ, BQL to BQZ.
+S-nnn-aaa series: AAQ, ABQ up to DMQ, ARA-ARZ, CIA-CIZ, BQN to BQZ.
 TAQ, TBQ up to TMQ.

-S-nn-aaa series: AAQ, ABQ up to CCQ, BQJ to BQZ.
+S-nn-aaa series: AAQ, ABQ up to CEQ, BQL to BQZ.